 The holders of the Series B preferred stock, voting as a separate series, are currently entitled to elect one director to our board of directors.
-This right will terminate upon consummation of this offering.
 For all matters put to a stockholder vote, each holder of the Series B preferred stock, voting together with the holders of our common stock, is entitled to the number of votes equal to the number of shares of our common stock into which the shares of our Series B preferred stock could be converted at the record date, or if not established, at the time of such vote.